 Through these more personalized interactions, sales can be tasked to gather critical campaign details and inform marketers about what worked best from a customer-acquisition standpoint, or even provide little bits of information that might be unknown to the marketer such as a blog post being mentioned in a webinar on a different website.
 This additional insight is powerful, as it will help marketing better refine campaigns to boost success.

-Organizations with a SLA are over five times as likely to be effective, yet only 22% of respondents have formal service-level agreements between sales and marketing.
+While 85% of organizations with an SLA believe their marketing strategy is effective (versus the 24% without an SLA who have faith in their marketing strategy), only 26% of respondents have formal service-level agreements between sales and marketing.
 Support your marketing and sales teams, as well as new business growth, with a SLA.

 From Contenders to Collaborators

 Leading a prospect through a buying process requires great collaboration.
-It would be remiss to say that either marketing or sales are more important than the other because they must complement each other to have success.
+It would be remiss to say that either marketing or sales are more important than the other because they must complement each other to create overall organizational success.

 It is not only the job of marketers to pull in the desired prospects, but also the job of sales to help marketers understand their customer base and which leads have successfully turned into clients in past interactions.